-The MDA has built in capabilities for LAN connections through wired ethernet or WIFI ethernet.
+The MDA has built in capabilities for LAN connections through wired ethernet or WIFI Ethernet.

 Note that you can change the name and password of the WIFI hotspot of the MDA.
-The default name is mda-hotspot, with a default password being 12345678.
-On the lower part of the Network Setup page, you have the possibility to change the name and/or password.
+The default name is mda-hotspot, with the default password being 12345678.
+On the lower part of the “Network Setup” page, you have the possibility to change the name and/or password.

 Here you can also change the name under which the MDA shows up on your network from the default name mda.